adamheins/CppADCodeGenEigenPy/README.md

 # CppADCodeGenEigenPy

-CppADCodeGen meets pybind11 with an Eigen interface.
+CppADCodeGen with an easy Eigen interface and Python bindings.

 This project has been tested on Ubuntu 16.04.
 It should work on more recent Ubuntu versions, and likely works on other *nix systems as well.